Vegan Japanese

 What sets this version apart?
 The addition of vegan caviar provides that luxe sushi-bar appeal with none of the guilt.
 Made entirely from seaweed, the vibrant orange and black pearls from Cavi-Art not only mimic the look and crunch of traditional roe but also promote a more sustainable choice.

-So in order to make this roll, you'll need to prepare some sushi rice, simmered sushi mushrooms and homemade vegan "kewpie" mayo beforehand.
+So in order to make this roll, you'll need to prepare some seasoned sushi rice recipe, simmered sushi mushrooms and vegan kewpie mayo beforehand.
 Then wrap your sushi rolling mat in plastic wrap, lay down your nori, layer on your rice, sprinkle with furikake, flip and layer in your fillings, roll and garnish.
 The recipe steps will show you the way in more detail.
 So roll up, roll up!

 3 piece of uramaki topped with vegan caviar, cress and mayo.

 This recipe makes 4 rolls which is enough for 2-4 people as part of a larger meal.
-It pairs well with avocado maki, vegan eel nigiri and miso soup.
+It pairs well with avocado maki, vegan eel nigiri and easy vegan miso soup.

 Jump to: